Skip to content

 3. Only using Experienced Hike Leaders and or qualified instructors for other activities

-4. Comprehensive Destination Research which we always pre-visit before proposing an event.
-All our European trips have been investigated first, hiking routes checked, hotels and restaurants approved by the organisers.
-This is what makes us different from others bring us the 5 * reviews!
+4. Comprehensive Destination Research, which we always pre-visit before proposing an event.
+All our European trips have been investigated first, hiking routes checked, and hotels and restaurants approved by the organisers.
+This is what makes us different from others, bringing us the 5 * reviews!

-5. Control of the finances, we don't use third-party operators on the ground to book transport and accommodation.
-We control the money, this reduces any risk of ground operators going into liquidation without the Meetup Group having any recourse.
+5. Control of the finances; we don't use third-party operators on the ground to book transport and accommodation.
+We control the money, which reduces any risk of ground operators going into liquidation without the Meetup Group having any recourse.

 Who attends our events?